stevencarlislewalker/thermopic/README.md

 )
 ```

-And finally create the report as well as the thermopic images themselves.
+And create the report as well as the thermopic images themselves.
 For speed we restrict the number of lakes to process to `5`.

 ```r
 thermopic_report_data = thermopic_report(